abhay880244/bubble-picker-lib/README.md

 Bubble picker animated library
-This is only the fix version of library ORIGINAL --> https://github.com/igalata/Bubble-Picker
+This library is only the fix version of ORIGINAL library --> https://github.com/igalata/Bubble-Picker